-- Credibility Boosters: Finally, you’ll want to include some credibility boosters to let viewers know that your product can be trusted.
+- Credibility Boosters: Finally, you’ll want to include some credibility boosters to let viewers know your product can be trusted.
 Well-known clients you have, awards you’ve won, or sparkling reviews all work.

 To Explain a Process

 - The Overview: Quickly explain what you’ll be teaching viewers.
 Is it a company process?
-Are you sharing code of conduct principles?
+Are you sharing the code of conduct principles?
 Let viewers know at the start.

 - The Call to Action: What do you want viewers to do next?
 Should they watch another video?
-Fill out a form?
+Fill out a form.
 Something else?
 If you have any further directions for viewers, state them at this point in your explainer video.

 3. Choose the Right Explainer Video Software